bhargavvarmasagi/GDP-Team04/README.md

 Looked into the other use cases that are required for the maryville grocery delivery app: (09/18/2024) Outlined use cases of important grocery delivery app features such as placing orders for the selected items, tracking order progress by the user and browsing the product information .
 Conducted extensive research for the better understanding of user needs and ensure that these use cases accurately describe user interactions.

+Proposed List of Prototypes for Grocery Delivery App: (09/18/2024) I have completed research on the proposed list of prototypes that we plan to develop for the Maryville grocery delivery app.
+This includes key features like user registration and login, product browsing, shopping cart functionality, order tracking, user profile management, and more.
+These prototypes are expected to be developed by the end of the semester, and this list has been reviewed with our mentor to ensure alignment with the project’s goals.